Navigation

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-• Teachers will record attendance at Teams sessions.
+• Teachers will record attendance at live sessions.
 Any child who is not present will be called via telephone immediately afterwards to discuss reasons for not attending and how the teacher can support.

 • Teachers will also record engagement with activities at home and any concerns will be discussed directly with the parent.